The present simple (or simple present) is a basic tense in English to talk about the present. You use this tense in the following situations:

 - Short actions

-On this page, you have an exercise about forming negative sentences in the present simple.
+On this page, you have an exercise about forming questions in the present simple.
 There is also a video available about this tense below the exercise.

 You can find the exercise below:

-Complete these sentences by filling in the correct negative form of the verb in the present simple.
+Complete these sentences by forming the correct question in the present simple.